Spirion (Identity Finder) - Administrator FAQ

 Without proper configuration such as filepath exclusions Spirion will often flag numerous false positives.
 This can be fixed by the IT administrator if they adjust their policies to exclude searching system files, appdata, and program files.
 Please feel free to reach out to us at email@example.com if you have any questions regarding this process.

 Your first step should be to verify whether the sensitive data is legitimate.
 Examine the filepath for the match.
 If the filepath for the file with the match is in the System or Appdata folder, it is likely a false positive.
-However, if the filepath seems to lead to a legitimate file containing Sensitive Data, it is best to coordinate with the end user to determine whether the file is real, and to take next steps going forward.
-Some of these steps might include deleting the data or moving it to a secure encrypted drive.
+However, if the filepath leads to a user's data file, it is likely to indicate sensitive data.
+Best practice in most cases is to coordinate with the end user to determine whether the file is sensitive/restricted, and if the data is need for business purposes.
+Depending on those factors, the next step may be to delete the data or move it to a secure encrypted drive.

 You can schedule scans to run on a one time, daily, weekly, or monthly basis.
 Results from these scans will come in to the console as they complete.
 You can create policies to apply to specific endpoints or endpoint tags – which allows you to change the types of data scans on those machines search for.
 This can be useful if you have a subset of machines on your environment that are more likely to handle restricted data – you can set the scans to search for additional data types that you wouldn’t necessarily want to search for across your entire environment.